databrary/design/overview.md

 Various permissions documents will establish specifications for these.
 This may also involve partial access, for example to metadata for an object but not its content, or to a restricted portion of a video.

-In particular each object will be associated with one of the following sharing levels:
+In particular each object and measurement will be associated with one of the following consent levels:
-* Private: not released for sharing on Databrary; only accessible to study members
+* PRIVATE: not released for sharing on Databrary; only accessible to study members
-* Databrary: released to authorized Databrary users, but not available to the public
+* SHARED: released to authorized Databrary users, but not available to the public
-* Excerpts: certain excerpts from this object may be released publicly if specified
+* EXCERPTS: certain excerpts from this object may be released publicly if specified
-* Deidentified: contains participant data but no personal identifiers; candidate for public release
+* DEIDENTIFIED: contains participant data but no personal identifiers; candidate for public release
-* Open: no participant data and no restrictions on release
+* PUBLIC: no participant data and no restrictions on release

 These permissions are intersected with any other permissions that might apply to the object, such as study sharing permissions.